fbpx

 To further enhance the operation of the facility, T-Ports has sought and received development approval to extend the channel from the Lucky Bay Common User Export Facility approximately 1400 metres into the Spencer Gulf (a 900 metre extension to existing 500 metre long channel).
 The extended channel will have a navigable depth of approximately 3.8 metres at lowest astronomical tide.
 The greater depth will allow each vessel to carry more grain, reducing the number of vessel movements and providing additional safety margin.

-The Coast Protection Board (CPB) and Environment Protection Authority (EPA) do not support the continued disposal of dredge spoil on the beach at Lucky Bay.
-Subsequently, two land-based locations have been identified to the west and north-west of the harbour for dewatering and disposal of dredge spoil.
+Following discussions with the Environment Protection Authority (EPA) and Coast Protection Board, T-Ports sought approval in 2023 to use two land-based locations identified to the west and north-west of the harbour for dewatering and disposal of dredge spoil.

 Project Benefits